BenjaGross/BenjaGross.github.io/source/_posts/2016-02-22-about-trie-ing-part-2.markdown

 end
 ```

-The above code will initialze new instances of `Trie` with a default hash called `tree`.
-We build our nested hash above so that when we try to access a key in our hash, if the key is present we will get the value of that key, but if the key is not present then a new key-value pair will be added to the hash.
+When we call `Trie.new` the above code will initialze a new instance of `Trie` with an instance variable `tree`.
+We build our nested hash specifically so that when we try to access a key in it, if the key is present we will get the value of that key, but if the key is not present then a new key-value pair will be added to the hash.
 When a new pair is added, the key will be the value we tried to access and the value will be an empty hash.
-This would normally only work on the first level of our hash, but since we want it to work no matter how deep our hashes get nested we can call [default_proc](http://ruby-doc.org/core-1.9.3/Hash.html#method-i-default_proc) (which returns any block passed to `Hash.new` for a specific instance of `Hash`) as a proc on each new hash we create on access so that each new hash created on access is created with the same functionality.
+This would normally only work on the first level of our hash, but since we want to build empty hashes this way no matter how deep our nesting goes we can call [default_proc](http://ruby-doc.org/core-1.9.3/Hash.html#method-i-default_proc) (which returns any block passed to `Hash.new` for a specific instance of `Hash`) as a proc on `Hash.new` in the block we first provided to `Hash.new` so that each new hash created on access is built with the same functionality.

-Now, when we add characters to our custom nested hash in a specific way we will get a trie-like structure with each key pointing to a value that is a hash of the next possible characters.
+Now, when we add characters to our custom nested hash in a specific way we will get a trie structure with each key pointing to a value that is a hash of the next character in the string.
 Below is an example for the strings "cat" and "car".

 ```ruby
 tree = Hash.new{ |h,k| h[k]=Hash.new(&h.default_proc) }